-That’s good news though, especially those who practice honesty and transparency with their clients as part of their overall consultancy practices.
+That’s good news though, especially for those who practice honesty and transparency with their clients as part of their overall consultancy practices.

 Putting some budget into marketing for investment can not only help consultancies attract and nurture better quality leads, but inbound marketing for investment can also better promote your most attractive qualities and set you apart from the competition; especially those who act in a less-desirable way.